 - Deploy an antivirus program and firewall into your network if not already done.
 This helps in restricting the bandwidth usage to authenticated users only.

 - Server configuration can help diminish the probability of being attacked.
 If you’re a network administrator at some firm, take a look at your network configurations and harden the firewall policies to block out unauthenticated users from addressing the server’s resources.

-- Some third party services offer guidance and protection against DoS attacks.
+- Some third-party services offer guidance and protection against DoS attacks.
 These can be expensive but effective as well.
 If you have the capital to deploy such services in your network, better get going.

-DoS attacks are generally targeted to high-profile organizations such as banking and financial sector companies, trade and commercial stubs etc. One should be fully aware and keep looking over one’s shoulder to prevent any potential attacks.
-Although these attacks do not directly relate to theft of confidential information, it can cost the victims a hefty sum of time and money to get rid of the problem.
+DoS attacks are generally targeted to high-profile organizations such as banking and financial sector companies, trade and commercial stubs, etc. One should be fully aware and keep looking over one’s shoulder to prevent any potential attacks.
+Although these attacks do not directly relate to the theft of confidential information, it can cost the victims a hefty sum of time and money to get rid of the problem.